2Lift / Ergonomics / Germany

 If this isn’t possible, then preventive measures are recommended such as e.g. workplace reorganization and / or mechanical aids.

 In order to find out if the manual handling task constitutes a risk, ergonomic risk assessments such as the Leitmerkmalmethode has been developed.
-The Leitmerkmalmethode for performing risk assessments for lifting, holding and carrying is fortunately fairly straight forward to fill out (Here is an example of how to calculate the risk values pertaining to a certain manual handling task.
+The Leitmerkmalmethode for performing risk assessments for lifting, holding and carrying is fortunately fairly straight forward to fill out.

 The main reason for its relative simplicity (as compared to e.g. the NIOSH Lifting Equation), is that the variables don’t have to be exact but only has to represent a span of approximate measures where you just have to choose those you consider closest to your reality.